GodferOkongo/Olist-Sales-Analysis/README.md

 Findings indicate steady growth in revenue and orders with a peak in November 2017 of $238 million, before plateauing at around February 2018 averaging around $200 million.
 The best overall performing categories are bed, table and bath; computer accessories and beauty/health.
 Most customers are based in the three biggest states, Rio de Janeiro(13%), Minas Gerais (11%) and São paulo (38%).
 Furthermore, order patterns shows that many of the highest purchasing states spend less on average per order while the inverse happens the lowest purchasing states.
 Moreover, there is also a correlation between delivery times as the states that order the most spend the least on shipping costs and have the fastest delivery times and again the inverse is also illustrated with states the order the least.
 Freight/shipping prices had a significant rise after February 2018 peaking at $22.45 in July of that year.
 This rise also occurred during the revenue plateau, suggesting correlation between the two factors.

-[Visualisation, including a graph of overall trends or snapshot of a dashboard]

 At Olist, understanding the market dynamics and performance metrics is crucial to driving company growth and sustainability.
 This report provides an in-depth analysis about order and shipping metrics, category and customer insights.
 By analysing these findings, areas of success and further potential improvement can be identified.

 ## Insights Deep Dive